tofnoob/tofnoob.github.io/weapons/nemesis.md

 In this team:
 1. Fiona is an off field buffer.
-2. Brevey is off field healer.
+2. Brevey is an off field healer.
 3. Nemesis is on field healer.

 ![Team Comp 2](images/nemesis_tc2.png)